Ankur-Singh-png/Home-Linker/README.md

 # Home-Linker
-Property listing and selling web app using React, Node.js, Express, MongoDB, and Prisma.
+Property listing and selling web app using React, Spring Boot, and Hibernate.